1990 Serbian general election: Timeline

 On 12 September, UOS held a protest in Belgrade, which was attended by about 50,000 demonstrators.
 They demanded a ninety-day election campaign, more television airtime for opposition parties, and representation of the opposition in bodies that oversee the elections.
 At the end of the protest, Šešelj and his supporters tried to seize the protest.
-Milošević declined to accept their demands.
 Once the election was called, SPO organised a protest at Kosovo Polje.
 Due to SPS supporters organising a counter-protest, violence was on the verge of happening, though the police intervened and the protest remained peaceful.

 Throughout the campaign period, there were discussions about orchestrating an election boycott.
 Drašković and his SPO were the first to initiate a boycott on 2 October.
 SPO proclaimed a boycott on the grounds that the election would be unfair, and demanded that it be rescheduled for 27 December.
 Mićunović and Zoran Đinđić were opposed to a boycott; Mićunović said that, in case of a boycott, opposition parties would "leave a clear space for the existing government, and we would deprive our own sympathisers of the opportunity to choose" (ostavljamo čist prostor postojećoj vlasti, a sopstvene simpatizere lišavamo mogućnosti da biraju).
 After DS decided to take part in the elections, Čavoški left the party; he formed the Serbian Liberal Party in 1991. Đinđić succeeded Čavoški as the president of the executive board of DS.
 Dragan Veselinov, the president of NSS, said that his party would take part in the elections, while the NRS was also opposed to a boycott.

 In-mid November, discussions about an election boycott intensified.
 The government refused to implement the opposition's revisions to the election law, which included demands such as representation of the opposition in RIK and local commissions.
 Initially, 11 parties announced in mid-November that they would boycott the elections; the number soon increased to 19.
 Most opposition parties, including SPO, DS, SRSJ, SNO, NRS, ND, and LS, together with presidential candidates Drašković and Đurić, proclaimed an election boycott and withdrew their candidatures.
 They were also concerned about potential vote fraud if they chose to participate.
 By 25 November, around 40 parties had announced their decision to boycott the election.
 The government of Serbia believed that a boycott would undermine international acceptance of the election results; Milošević also criticised parties that proclaimed the boycott.
 He accused the "rightist conservatives and often dark forces" (desnih konzervativnih i često sasvim mračnih snaga) of trying to bring Serbia "to the past, to bring it into chaos" (u prošlost, da je uvuku u haos).
 The government eventually accepted the recommendations on 26 November, and the boycott was cancelled.
 However, the government refused to postpone the elections to 23 December or permit overseas Serbians to vote.
 Drašković said that "some effort was made towards a reasonable solution" (učinjen je izvestan napor ka razumnom rešenju) and that SPO would not boycott the elections.